ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Client nonce - a onetime use nonce, i.e. cryptographically random string
   * Purpose - reason for validation (each service using this validation should have a unique purpose string)
   * Lockbox information
+    * Lockbox account ID - (optional) the assigned account ID for the lockbox, if specified the access token must validate the account ID as valid
     * Lockbox access token - a verifiable token that is linked to the lockbox
     * Proof of lockbox access secret' - proof required to validate that the lockbox access secret' is known, proof = hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":" + `<purpose>`)
     * Expiry of the proof for the 'lockbox access secret' - a window in which access secret Identity information